ashcaz/learning-journal/programming-with-js.md

 - there is only one string operator : the + symbol
 - the process of joining two or more strings to create one new string is called **concatenation**

+**Functions**

+- A **function** is a group or series of statements together that perform a certain task
+- Functions are not always executed when the page loads.
+When you ask it to perform a task, its known as **calling the function**
+- Some functions need to be provided with information in order to complete the task.
+A function that gives you an area needs to be provided with a height and width.
+The pieces of information passed are called **parameters**
+- When you write a function and you expect it to provide you with a response, the reponse is called a **return value**
+- To create a function you have to give it a name and then write the statements need to achieve the task in curly braces.

+''function sayHello (){
+    document.write('Hello!');
+}''